-The locate request must be made at least three working days before the day on which the activity is to start.
-To make the request visit clickbeforeyoudig.com or call your local one-call centre (numbers are on the side panel of this brochure).
+The locate request must be made at least three working days before the day on which the planned activity is to start.
+To make the request visit clickbeforeyoudig.com or contact Atlantic Dig Safe at atlanticdigsafe.com or 1-866-344-5463.

-The one-call centre will then inform an Alliance representative who will come to your job site ready to mark the location of the pipeline.
+The one-call centre will then inform a Maritimes & Northeast representative who will come to your jobsite ready to mark the location of the pipeline.